 Y -0.41%, U -0.30%, V -0.40%, EncTime 102.9%, DecTime 99.8% for the RA configuration,

 It is proposed to include the contribution to VTM CTC for RA and LDB configurations.
-It is also suggested to adopt the updated threshold calculation for ECM.
+It is also suggested to consider the updated threshold calculation for VTM and ECM.

 Introduction

 In the previous JVET meeting, the proposal JVET-AE0057 was adopted for VTM and ECM.
-The contribution was enabled for ECM CTC and it was suggested to further investigate the proposal for low QP values and for different input bit depths for its possible adoption in VTM CTC.
+The contribution was enabled for ECM CTC, and it was suggested to further investigate the proposal for low QP values and for different input bit depths for its possible adoption in VTM CTC.
 To make sure the proposed condition also works for higher QPs some additional tests of that was also performed.

 Proposed method